 Felony Convictions: Must not be a convicted felon, unless your civil rights have been formally restored

--Presentation to the County Recorder of U.S. naturalization documents or fill in your Alien Registration Number
+- Presentation to the County Recorder of U.S. naturalization documents or fill in your Alien Registration Number in box 11

 OBTAINING A VOTER REGISTRATION FORM

-In person: Obtain and complete an Arizona Voter Registration form from County's Recorder Office
+In person: Obtain and complete an Arizona Voter Registration form from your County Recorder’s Office

 VERIFYING YOUR VOTER REGISTRATION STATUS